koji/n8n-30days/README.md

 [Discord Webhook Integration](./day12/README.md) — Send messages to a Discord channel using webhooks.
 Includes Docker configuration for Hugging Face Spaces compatibility.

+### Day 13

+[RSS Feed to Haiku Generator](./day13/README.md) — Automate reading an RSS feed, generating a haiku with Gemini, and posting to X (Twitter).

 ---